 What Medications Are Safe To Take During Pregnancy?

-There are some medications that are safe to take during pregnancy, while there are many others that are not.
+Some medications are safe to take during pregnancy, while many others are not.
 Some are even more dangerous for a baby in the first three months.
 Before taking any medicine, you should speak with your doctor to make sure it is safe for you and your baby.

 Prescription medications

-When you first know that you are pregnant, you should talk to the doctor about the medications you are currently taking.
+If you don’t get a chance to speak beforehand, you should talk to the doctor about the medications you are currently taking when you first know that you are pregnant.
 They will be able to tell you if the medicine is no longer safe and try to provide an alternative.

 In some situations, the risk of stopping a medication could be worse for both you and your baby.
 For example, urinary tract infections are dangerous during pregnancy if left untreated.
-They can cause you to get a kidney infection, which in turn could result in early labor and low birth weight.
+They can cause you to get a kidney infection, which in turn could result in early labor, severe illness for the mother, and low birth weight.

 Important tip: Remember to tell any healthcare provider you see that you are pregnant.